 There is considerable evidence suggesting that physical store-based retail is declining.

-There are several reasons for this decline but the shift to online retail is chief among these.
-Catalog-based and traditional distance-selling approaches like mail order have been almost entirely replaced by online selling.
+A recent BBC report cited six reasons for this decline and the shift to online retain chief amongst these.
+Catalogue-based and traditional distance-selling approaches like mail order have been almost entirely replaced by online selling.
 The internet has, since the late 1990’s become the fastest growing and most popular way for a retailer to increase customer reach and is certainly the most cost effective way of doing so.
 Traditional high-street retailers have lost considerable market share to online sellers like Amazon and nimbler players who were quicker to adopt ecommerce strategies.

 A 2017 report by Raymond James revealed that over 50% of consumers now start their product searches on Amazon making Amazon the default search engine for products – ahead of Google. eBay and Amazon compete fiercely for both new and used good retailer business and both offer the means for those retailers to maintain branded concession-style stores within their market places.

-But in order to reach as many customers as possible a retailer must be accessible to them wherever they choose to shop and that inevitably means selling through their own webstore, eBay, Amazon and others – including smaller marketplaces like Etsy, Walmart, Jet, Newegg and more.
+But in order to reach as many customers as possible a retailer must be accessible to them wherever they choose to shop and that inevitably means selling through their own webstore, eBay, Amazon and others – including smaller marketplaces like Etsy, Walmart, New Egg and more.

 But since each sales channel functions differently and entirely separately, multi-channel online selling often leaves retailers feeling as though there are not managing one business but many.
 Webstores and marketplaces are nothing more or less than ecommerce web applications that require retailers to manage their product content, listings or adverts, stock, orders, billing, shipping and customer communications in silos.
 This in turn causes inefficiency, duplication of effort, wasted time, cost and errors that serve to undermine customer satisfaction.

-In order to maximize reach online, a retailer must optimize product content for each sales channel to capitalize on the data structures, available descriptive fields and the means of representing their product pictorially and with video and ensure their products can be easily found and that customers are empowered to make a buying decision in their favor.
+In order to maximise reach online, a retailer must optimise product content for each sales channel to capitalise on the data structures, available descriptive fields and the means of representing their product pictorially and with video and ensure their products can be easily found and that customers are empowered to make a buying decision in their favour.
 The solution is to employ ChannelGrabber as it is aware of the optimal product content format for each channel.

 Optimized content must then be served up correctly to each sales channel.
 This a huge challenge because each channel has its own product categories and sub categories and each of these have their own listing templates requiring different fields to be populated.
 Accompanying images and videos must be uploaded to each listing, shipping methods and pricing must be set and much more.
 The solution is to automate the listing process using software that is capable of pushing product content to each and every channel in precisely the format in which it is required each and every time.